Dorogmih/SimpleMath/README.md

 	Substruction
 The minuend is entering, symbol "-" is after it.
 Later deductible is entering.
 	Count the power of
-The number is entering, symbol "**" is after it.
+The number is entering, symbol "^" is after it.
 Later value of powering (squared - 2, cubed - 3 and more) is entering.
 	Count the root of
-The number is entering, symbol "//" is after it.
+The number is entering, symbol "v" is after it.
 Later value of rooting (square root - 2, cube root - 3 and more) is entering.
 	Division with remains
-The divider is entering, symbol "/." is after it.
+The divider is entering, symbol "?" is after it.
 Later divisible is entering.
-	Count the factorial of
-The number is entering, symbol "!" is after it.

 3. License
 Program SimpleMath is absolutely free and spreading under free license.